 Costs and Fees

-The original cost is $340 but until May 1st use our code "SL170" to get a discount of 50% for our best rate of $170!
+The original cost is $340 but until June 1st use our code "SL210" to get a discount of 40% for a rate of $210!
 A $50.00 deposit plus payment for optional merchandise and canteen are required to register.

 Cancellations: The $50 deposit is non-refundable for any and all cancellations due to the costs associated with advanced preparation for camp.
 No refund will be made for dismissal due to disciplinary action, late arrival or early release.